Experience the Difference

 We Can Help You Fulfill Your Fiduciary Duty

-For more information about our legal services in Los Angeles, give us a call at (310) 526-3433 today.
+For more information about our legal services, give our Los Angeles trust administration lawyer a call at (310) 526-3433 today.

 What Does a Trust Administrator Do?

 As a trust administrator, there are many tasks you will need to perform once the trustor has signed their paperwork, and you will also have additional duties once the trustor becomes deceased.
 From investing assets to distributing out properties, you will need to have a clear understanding of the trustor’s wishes in order to perform your job.

 Here are some of the tasks you may need to complete as a trustee: